mehmetcolgecen/Coursera_Capstone/README.md

-This project was created for Coursera Capstone Project by Mehmet ÇÖLGEÇEN.
+This project was created for Coursera IBM Data Science Capstone Project by Mehmet ÇÖLGEÇEN.